 Roku Express +

 The Roku Express + is very similar to the Roku Express, except for one noticeable difference.
 The Roku Express + includes RCA cable compatibility, which means that you can connect it to an older TV that does not have an HDMI port.
-That connection would otherwise only be possible with the use of an HDMI converter, like this one.
+That connection would otherwise only be possible with the use of an HDMI converter, like this one available on Amazon.

 The Roku Express + is also slightly more expensive than the base Roku Express, so this option is really only suited for individuals that need to connect their Roku to a TV that does not have an HDMI port.
 But it does offer the benefit of including the HDMI connection as well, so you will be able to continue using the Roku Express + later if you decide to upgrade your TV to a newer model with an HDMI port.